HumanSignal/label-studio/docs/source/guide/prompts_create.md

 You can only have one OpenAI key per organization.
 For a list of the OpenAI models we support, see [Features, requirements, and constraints](prompts_overview#Features-requirements-and-constraints).

+If you don't already have one, you can [create an OpenAI account here](https://platform.openai.com/signup).

 You can find your OpenAI API key on the [API key page](https://platform.openai.com/api-keys).

 Once added, all supported OpenAI models will appear in the base model options when you configure your prompt.